acamari/splitexec/README.md

 appears anywhere in the utility name or the arguments it is replaced by the pathname of the current file.

-The arguments are as follows:
+The options are as follows:

 **-a** *suffix\_length*